fireatwill13/CS50FinalProject/DESIGN.md

 3. Mobile Application

--   Creating a mobile app version of the Friendship Manager using a framework like Flutter.
+-   Creating a mobile app version of the Continental Central using a framework like Flutter.

 5. Enhanced Analytics